 Frequently asked questions about Referral

-How is Referral used in a digital strategy?
+How is Referral related to a digital strategy?